MicrosoftDocs/OfficeDocs-SkypeForBusiness-pr.it-IT/Skype/SfbOnline/optimizing-your-network/security-guide-for-skype-for-business-online.md

 - Protocolli standard del settore per l'autenticazione dell'utente, ove possibile.

 Negli argomenti di questa sezione viene descritto il funzionamento di ognuno di questi elementi fondamentali per migliorare la sicurezza del servizio SfBO.

 ### <a name="azure-active-directory"></a>Azure Active Directory
-Azure Active Directory functions as the directory service for O365.
-It stores all user directory information and policy assignments.
+Azure Active Directory funziona come servizio directory per Microsoft 365 e Office 365.
+Archivia tutte le informazioni sulle directory degli utenti e le assegnazioni dei criteri.

 ### <a name="public-key-infrastructure-for-sfbo"></a>Infrastruttura a chiave pubblica per SfBO
 SfBO service relies on certificates for server authentication and to establish a chain of trust between clients and servers and among the different server roles.
 The Windows Server public key infrastructure (PKI) provides the infrastructure for establishing and validating this chain of trust.
 Certificates are digital IDs.
 They identify a server by name and specify its properties.
 To ensure that the information on a certificate is valid, the certificate must be issued by a Certificate Authority (CA) that is trusted by clients or other servers that connect to the server.
 If the server connects only with other clients and servers on a private network, the CA can be an enterprise CA. If the server interacts with entities outside the private network, a public CA might be required.